Cossie01/Programming-Assignment/README.md

 ![image](https://www.efunda.com/math/distributions/images/ExpDistPlot.gif)

 ## Binomial Distribution

-- Involved with statilitical analyses of counts or how many times an event occured.
+- Involved with statistical analyses of counts or how many times an event occurred.
-- Flipping a coin, how many students passed an exam, boolean outcomes - how many was True shown, the success or failure of a drug in a clinical trial.
+- Flipping a coin, how many students passed an exam, Boolean outcomes - how many was True shown, the success or failure of a drug in a clinical trial.
+- The test must accomplish repeated trials, outcome; yes or no, 1 or 0, the probability of success is constant and they are independent of each other.
 - A special version of the Binomial Distribution is the Bernoulli distribution where one single trial is counted and the probability is a success 1 or a failure 0.
+- If the sample is large enough the shape of the curve could look similar to a normal distribution.
+- Normal distribution is a continuous data that is symmetrical, while binomial has an finite sample.
+- This distribution can be found in new drug experiments whether a drug has cured the patient Yes of No, Success or Failure.
+Number of crime cases that have been resolved or unsolved.

 ![image](https://dataatomic.com/post/2019-10-28-an-intuitive-example-for-a-binomial-distribution_files/figure-html/install%20packages-1.png)

 ## Triangular Distribution

 - The shape of this distribution is exactly as the name suggests its Triangular in shape.
-- Effient and useful as we can often estimate the (a)minimum value (b) the max value we hope it should be (c) a random valuable that it is most likely to be
+- Efficient  and useful as we can often estimate the (a)minimum value (b) the max value we hope it should be (c) a random valuable that it is most likely to be
 - This can determine the sales in a restaurant, lifetime of a laptop, votes in election, project planning.
 - The area under the triangle = 1
 - Simplistic representation of the probability distribution when limited sample data is available.
 - Often 'best guess' when estimating the min and max points.
-- When the distance of (a) and (c) widens, the densitiy of the values decrease.
+- When the distance of (a) and (c) widens, the density of the values decrease.
 - The location of the peak determines whether the pdf skews right or left, or if it is symmetrical.

 ![Triangular image](https://www.statology.org/wp-content/uploads/2021/01/trianglular1-1-768x620.png)

 # 5. Explain the use of seeds in generating pseudorandom numbers.

 ![image](https://quotefancy.com/media/wallpaper/3840x2160/5413652-Donald-Knuth-Quote-Random-numbers-should-not-be-generated-with-a.jpg)
- - explain the difference between old and new algothrim PG64.

  - Computers are said to be Deterministic, meaning the actions are determined by a prescribed set of instructions.
- - Its hard for computers to create random numbers as they take input and produce and output.
+ - It is hard for computers to create random numbers as they take input and produce and output.
  - Best way around is to produce Pseudo Random numbers.
  - With real random numbers the user cant retest the sequence.
  - Generating pseudo random numbers you do not need to store the long sequence of numbers only the seed.
- - Pseudorandom numbers are easily repliciable, no other device needed and efficient.
+ - Pseudorandom numbers are easily replicable, no other device needed and efficient.
- - Disadvance is that they are not actually random but appear to be somewhat random.
+ - Disadvantage is that they are not actually random but appear to be somewhat random.
  - All sequence of pseudorandom numbers eventually repeat.
  - The seed can be determined as the encryption key.
  - By reusing a seed we can reproduce the same data multiple times.
  - The number of terms in sequence before it repeats is called the period.
  - Two methods of PRNG are the Middle Square Number and Linear Congruential Generator
  - Pseudorandom numbers are perfect for simulation or modelling in programs but not efficient for data encryption or gaming such as poker.
- - The numpy package uses the PCG64 core generator.
+ - The newest version of the numpy package uses the PCG64 core generator.

 # 6. Conclusion

+In conclusion, this research has examined the functions and uses of numpy.random package.
+Fundamentally, this tool is efficient at manipulating large volumes of data by arranging them into N-darrays.
+From there, the user can slice, index, sort and search through as well as many other operations as mentioned above.
+In the world of data science and statistics, the ability to produce random numbers to test your code or manipulate data or shuffle a training set is very important.

+The numpy package is also open sourced so it is always being updated so the newest code can be used.
+While the official documentation of numpy can be verbose, there are many other websites that will explain it more straightforward, some of which are found in the reference notebook.
+In the numpy.random notebook, I hoped I have explained how random numbers are created, how they are shuffled and how the random numbers can be shown in various distribution.
+Finally, I demonstrated the use of seeds and how they impact the sequence of pseudo numbers.
+I believe I will no doubt use this in other assignments alongside my work projects.

 # 7. References